graphefruit/Beanconqueror/README.md

 ## Sneak preview
 ![Beanconqueror gif](demo/Beanconqueror.gif)

+## Features

+Different features are supported by this app, a brief overview you'll find here.

+- Add your own beans / grinders / preparation methods
+- Record different brew-parameters like:
+  - grind size
+  - grind amount
+  - brew time
+  - first coffee drip
+  - images
+  - etc.
+- Manage your own workflow, first grind amount, then grind size?
+No problem
+- Archive old beans / grinders / preparation methods
+- Rate your brews
+- Cup your brews by SCA

+## Special thanks

+- Nicola for giving the app a whole new design :)

 ## Getting the App
 The App is a crossplattform application, running on the ionic framework.